Efficient collaborative learning of the average treatment effect: Data Illustration

 \section{Data Illustration}

-Heart failure is a leading cause of morbidity and mortality worldwide, with a well-documented association between heart failure and type 2 diabetes \citep{lehrke2017diabetes}.
-Patients with diabetes mellitus face a significantly elevated risk of developing heart failure compared to those without diabetes, with studies indicating a two-fold to five-fold increase in risk, particularly among women \citep{kenny2019heart,kannel1979diabetes}.
-While diabetes affects approximately 10\% to 15\% of the general population \citep{echouffo2016temporal}, there is considerable interest in evaluating the risk of heart failure linked to different diabetes treatment options \citep{hippisley2016diabetes}.
+There is considerable interest in evaluating the risk of heart failure linked to different diabetes treatment options \citep{hippisley2016diabetes}.
 To date, insulin remains on of the most effective treatment for glycemic control.
 Meanwhile, other medications like GLP-1 receptor agonists, DPP-4 inhibitors, and SGLT-2 inhibitors have gained prominence as alternative or adjunctive therapies to insulin.
 However, the impact of these treatments on long-term incidence heart failure remains unclear.
-Recent studies have found that non-insulin medications are associated with lower cardiovascular risk profiles \citep{paul2015association,herman2017insulin,unknown}, while conflicting evidence suggests the difference is not significant \citep{alkhezi2021heart}.

-We demonstrate the proposed methods using electronic health records from the \textit{All of Us} platform to investigate the effects of non-insulin treatments (GLP-1, DPP-4, and SGLT-2) on incident heart failure compared to insulin.
-The \textit{All of Us} program, which collects health data from one million individuals, offers a diverse and robust platform for advancing precision medicine, making it an ideal data source for real-world evaluation of treatment effects.
+Recent studies have found that non-insulin medications are associated with lower cardiovascular risk profiles \citep{wang2024comparing}, while conflicting evidence suggests the difference is not significant \citep{alkhezi2021heart}.
+We demonstrate the proposed methods using electronic health records from the \textit{All of Us} platform to investigate the effects of non-insulin treatments on incident heart failure compared to insulin.
+The \textit{All of Us} program collects health data from one million individuals and offers a diverse platform for advancing precision medicine.
 While the \textit{All of Us} data is centralized, it serves as an effective case study for illustrating the performance of the federated algorithm.

-We define our cohort as described in Figure~\ref{fig:cohort}.
-We start with all patients who have at least one type 2 diabetes (T2D) billing code (ICD-10 code: E11) and define date of the T2D diagnosis as the date of the first T2D code.
-We then exclude individuals with type I diabetes diagnosis (ICD-10 code: E10) or minors (age at T2D diagnosis less than 18 years).
-Next, we assign individual's treatment groups and define the notation of ``sustained'' treatment for patients who receive multiple treatment types following \cite{unknown}, where more details can be found in the supplementary material.